-The price of our common stock may be volatile, and you may lose all or part of your investment.
+The price of our common stock may be volatile and fluctuate significantly and results announced by us and our collaborators or competitors could cause our stock price to decline, and you may lose all or part of your investment.

 The market price of our common stock could fluctuate significantly, and you may not be able to resell your shares at or above the price you paid for your shares.
-Those fluctuations could be based on various factors in addition to those otherwise described in this Quarterly Report on Form 10-Q, including those described in these "Risk Factors."
+Our stock price could fluctuate significantly due to various factors in addition to those otherwise described in this Quarterly Report on Form 10-Q, including those described in these "Risk Factors," including business developments announced by us and by our collaborators and competitors, or as a result of market trends and daily trading volume.
+The business developments that could affect our stock price include announcements or disclosures from competitors in the same class or category, new collaborations, clinical advancement, commercial launch or discontinuation of product candidates in the same class or category and regulatory approvals for our product candidates or product candidates in the same class or category.
+Our stock price could also fluctuate significantly with the level of overall investment interest in small-cap biotechnology stocks or for other reasons unrelated to our business.
 Any of these factors may result in large and sudden changes in the volume and trading price of our common stock.
 In the past, following periods of volatility in the market price of a company's securities, stockholders have often instituted securities class action litigation against that company.